Hookyns/unimapperjs/README.md

 # UniMapperJS
 UniMapper is universal Node.js (native ES6/ES7) object mapper (ORM/ODM) which can map whatever you create adapter for.

 !!
 Early DEVELOPMENT !!

+Core almost done.
+It'll be finished in one week.

 See [wiki](https://github.com/Hookyns/unimapperjs/wiki)